dspeyer/dspeyer.github.io/combat/index.md

 ##### Auto-aim

-Weapons with this property (space age or later) can assist your aim using stabalizing jets, granting a +4 bonus on attack rolls.
+Weapons with this property (solar age or later) can assist your aim using stabalizing jets, granting a +4 bonus on attack rolls.

 ##### Burst Mode